Hicham-Belhseine/cf-pid-tuning/README.md

-# Homework 4 Results
-I apologize for the late submittal of this assignment, I had a few issues locating lost parts and troubleshooting minor software issues.
-I also overestimated the amount of trial runs the Crazyflie could fly per charge and its charging time.

 ## Setup

 A small mass consisting of double sided electrical tape with a micro USB receiver hass been added to the Crazyflie as seen below.

 ![cf](https://github.com/purdue-aae490-iar/hw4-pid-tuning-Hicham-Belhseine/blob/master/media/cf_mass.jpg)

-There is a deficiency with the test setup as the propellers are scratched and slightly damaged and a motor shaft is loose causing oscillations during hover.
+There is a deficiency with the test setup as the propellers are scratched and slightly damaged.
+A motor shaft is also loose causing oscillations during hover.

 The software used in the assignment allows a user to provide an altitude step input to the Crazyflie, characterize the response from the unit step input (e.g. find overshoot or rise time), change the Crazyflie's PID gains, then immediately test a new response with the new PID gains.
 The terminal interface for the assignment is seen below